How to End Medical Blindness

 From asking my readers, a similar situation that prevents all compensation for vaccine injuries appears to have occurred in many European countries.
 It is very possible this entire situation resulted from the obscene contracts Pfizer (and possibly others) required each national government to sign (the contracts absolved Pfizer of all liability) in order to receive the vaccinations.

 When the 1986 act was passed, part of the agreed compromise for enacting the program was that the federal government would conduct a study to assess the safety of vaccinations and develop an effective system for monitoring adverse reactions to vaccinations (VAERS).
 ICAN in partnership with RFK junior recently succeeded in a lawsuit that demonstrated the HSS had failed to ever study vaccinations for safety and produce the reports they were required by law to produce.
 This is a common bureaucratic tactic and likely means the HSS had no intention of doing this when they agreed to it so the 1986 act could become law.

-Likewise, despite that fact that approximately 1% of adverse reactions associated with vaccination are reported to VAERS, very few people know that providers are legally required to report these adverse reactions to VAERS.
+Likewise, despite the fact that approximately 1% of adverse reactions associated with vaccination are reported to VAERS, very few people know that providers are legally required to report these adverse reactions to VAERS.
 This in fact is admitted on the Department of Health and Human Service’s website.

 While health care providers are regularly trained and tested on a wide range of health care laws, I have never seen VAERS mentioned in a medical school curriculum, in a hospital training module, in a study materials for a board examination, or tested on any medical board examination.
 As a result (especially prior to COVID), few health care providers were aware VAERS (or FAERS) existed, and fewer still were aware that they are legally required to report vaccine injuries to it.